ssedinnn/IT-Home-Lab/Lab 08 — DNS Administration and Troubleshooting/README.md

 - While creating the Host (A) record in Step 2, I initially entered the incorrect IP address for the server.
 This caused the DNS record to point to the wrong address.
 I reviewed the server's network configuration, identified the mistake, and corrected the A record to use the proper IP address of `10.1.10.2`.

-- While testing DNS resolution, I noticed that `nslookup` initially displayed the DNS server as `Unknown` and occasionally timed out even though the requested DNS record was successfully returned.
-This led me to explore reverse DNS and understand how PTR records allow an IP address to resolve back to a hostname.

-- During the DNS troubleshooting simulation, I intentionally configured the Windows 11 client to use the incorrect DNS server address `10.1.10.99`.
-This caused `nslookup` to time out and prevented `ping fileserver.lab.local` from resolving the hostname.
-I used `ipconfig /all` to identify the incorrect DNS server configuration, restored the correct DNS server address of `10.1.10.2`, flushed the DNS cache, and verified that name resolution was restored.

 ## **What I Learned**

 - I learned how DNS allows devices to locate resources using hostnames instead of requiring users to remember IP addresses.